fickas/crab_project/PROGRESS.md

 ## Class Scheme

+Note this is preliminary and may change as we get to view actual flight images.
+I have build it as a paramemeter that is easy to change in the pipeline.

+Also note that, contrary to at least one paper the team has referenced, the U-Net architecture has no problem with multiple classes.

 | Index | Class | Description |
 |---|---|---|
 | 0 | other | Non-bank features (water, trees, hummocks, ponds, marsh interior) |